 The Aid and Attendance benefit can allow an eligible veteran or widowed spouse to live at home for as long as possible, while still receiving the care he or she needs and protecting hard-earned personal assets.
 With proper planning, it can also help you double or even triple the time you can afford to live in an assisted living facility, while preserving Medicaid eligibility for future nursing home stays, if necessary.

 To qualify for Aid and Attendance, a veteran must be at least 65 years of age and/or unemployable.
 He or she must require medical care.
 In addition, the veteran must have served on active duty for a minimum of 90 days, with at least one of those days occurring during a time of war, and received a discharge other than dishonorable.
 Certain financial guidelines established by the Veterans Administration must also be met.
 If you have too many assets to qualify for Aid and Attendance, we may be able to structure your estate in such a way that you will become eligible.

-This is a complicated area of the law.
-You deserve to have someone who focuses on veterans benefits assist you in evaluating your situation and helping you obtain all of the benefits to which you are entitled.
+You deserve to have someone who focuses on veterans benefits to assist you in evaluating your situation and helping you obtain all of the benefits to which you are entitled.
 You have served our country.
 We welcome the opportunity to serve you in return.
 Contact us today for a personal meeting with one of our Bloomfield Hills, Macomb, or Rochester veterans benefits lawyers.

 Veterans Benefits Planning Law Firm Serving the Bloomfield Hills, Macomb, Rochester, Sterling Heights & Kalamazoo, MI Areas